paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 This will install [Delebile's Fork](https://github.com/delebile/arm9loaderhax) of arm9loaderhax.

-**If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + Cakes, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup *(such as `sysNAND_original.bin`)* using Decrypt9 and follow all of this Part.**
+**If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + Cakes, just do this entire Part, but skip "Section II - Installing arm9loaderhax"**

 **If you currently have Updated SysNAND + AuReiNand and want to switch to Updated SysNAND + Cakes, just follow "Preparatory work" and "Configuring CakesFW".**